Search Results :

 • Scroll down and click on the New button under Connected apps.

-• Salesforce Single Sign-On (SSO), Connected apps
+• Salesforce Single Sign-On (SSO) login - connected apps

 • You will be taken to the application settings page.
 Enter the required details such as Connected App Name, API Name and Contact Email.